dmalmer/pacman/README.md

 Pacman Genetic Algorithm
 ------------------------
 Terminal-based pacman game played by a genetic algorithm.
-I modified an existing open source pacman game (see readme below) to work with the algorithm.
+I modified an existing open source pacman game (see README in files) to work with the algorithm.

 **To compile:**